 Life is a long spiritual journey

-Seen from this larger perspective, the question of why bad things happen to good people becomes part of the soul’s long spiritual journey.
+Seen in this way, the question of why bad things happen to good people becomes part of a much larger journey, one that extends beyond a single moment, a single event, or even a single lifetime.

 Even great souls faced suffering